microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 Welcome to Challenge-01!

-In this challenge, you will deploy and use an **Azure Health Data Services workspace** containing a **FHIR service**.
-In addition, you will setup **Postman** as your API testing tool for reading and writing data to your FHIR service.
+In this challenge, you will deploy and use an **Azure Health Data Services workspace** containing a **FHIR service** instance.
+In addition, you will set up **Postman** as your API testing tool for reading and writing data to and from your FHIR service.

 ## Learning Objectives for Challenge-01